Golf Course Review

 Rye Golf Club & WW2

-Despite the fortuitous near-miss of WW1, the club would not remain unscathed during WW2.
+Despite the fortuitous near-miss of World War 1, the club would not remain unscathed during World War 2.
 Despite the clubhouse taking the brunt of the hit, the course would be affected too.
 The front nine accommodated anti-invasion defenses with eight of nine holes on the back remaining open for play.
 Despite this, the 1938 course remains largely intact with the exception of gravel excavations alongside the right of the 11th and a new green surround on the 17th in 2010.

 The Rye Golf Club website reads: "Speed of play is a very important aspect of golf at Rye, largely because a foursome, to be enjoyable, needs to play 18 holes at a very good pace, and therefore all players, regardless of format, are expected to play their part in ensuring there is adequate time for those lunching and playing again in the afternoon.
 Calling other, faster groups through is encouraged at Rye, and there should be no reluctance to do so to ensure that everyone travels at the speed they wish without inconveniencing anyone on the links."
 This alone should put it on the top of your must-play list.
 It says so much with so little about the club and course.